Adamouization/dotfiles/tmux_configuration/tmux_guide.md

 `sudo apt-get install tmux`

-2. Create your .tmux.conf file or download the tmux.conf file from this directory
+2. Create your `.tmux.conf` file or download the `.tmux.conf` file from this directory

-3. Place your .conf file in your home directory '~/'
+3. Place your `.tmux.conf` file in your home directory

 `mv .tmux.conf ~`

-4. Make sure that it is named '.tmux.conf' (the dot in front will hide it)
+4. Make sure that it is named `.tmux.conf` (the dot in front will hides it)

 ```
 cp <your_old_file_name> .tmux.conf
 rm <your_old_file_name>
 ```

-5. Start customizing your .tmux.conf file using your editor (I use **vim**):
+5. Start customizing your `.tmux.conf` file using your command line editor (I use Vim):

 ```
 cd ~/
 vim .tmux.conf
 ```

-# New to tmux?

 Check [this](http://www.hamvocke.com/blog/a-quick-and-easy-guide-to-tmux/) guide to help you get more familiar with tmux.